geissdoerfer/shepherd/README.md

     ansible_user: jane
 ```

-The `bootstrap.yml` *Ansible* playbook sets the hostname, creates a user and enables passwordless ssh and sudo.
-Run it with:
+Now run the `bootstrap.yml` *Ansible* playbook, which sets the hostname, creates a user and enables passwordless ssh and sudo:

 ```
 ansible-playbook -i hosts deploy/bootstrap.yml
 ```

-Finally, we use *Ansbile* to setup the *shepherd* software, optionally configuring PTP for time-synchronization:
+Finally, use the `install.yml` playbook to setup the *shepherd* software, optionally configuring PTP for time-synchronization:

 ```
-ansible-playbook -i hosts deploy/install.yml
+ansible-playbook -i hosts deploy/install.yml -e ptp=true
 ```